 Mac n Cheese Muffins | Swirls Of Flavor

 This recipe calls for macaroni and cheese that has been freshly prepared (from scratch or box).

 On the other hand, I like to use any leftover macaroni and cheese to make muffins.
 These muffins are something I make the next night if any of my children’s macaroni and cheese remains uneaten from the night before.

 Lazy Lasagna | The Lazy Dish

-This is about the only lasagna I can get my kids to eat and it’s one of the best super easy dinner ideas for kids because it’s only three ingredients.
+This is pretty much the only lasagna that I’ve been successful in getting my children to consume, and it’s also one of the best super easy dinner ideas for children because there are only three components to it.

 Pulled Pork Sandwiches |Lauren Greutman